jredrado/swift-pulse_ox_recorder/README.md

     <img src="./doc/figures/ble_nppg_data.png" alt="Patient information screen" width="300" border=1 />
 </p>

+> Note that all timestamps are recorded as "unix epoch" (time elapsed since January 1, 1970 - midnight UTC/GMT) in **nanoseconds**

 The figure below shows an example of the output for the Nonin Continuous Oximetry Characteristic: